 Brittany Shane, is a singer songwriter from the small town of Baraboo, Wisconsin.
 She discovered her love for performing dance at the tender age of two and a half and started making music while attending the University of Wisconsin-Madison.
 Her music is a blend of pop, rock and alt-country.
 Her songs are about love, loss and finding the strength to move on in the form of poetry.
 She is heavily influenced by Ryan Adams and Kathleen Edwards.
 Brittany is easily inspired by listening to music, it feeds her creativity and usually sparks a new, original song.
-Brittany will be releasing her sixth album, a self-titled CD, August 12, 2018 at Central Market Westgate.
+Brittany released her sixth album, a self-titled CD, August 12, 2018 at Central Market Westgate in Austin, TX.

 When Brittany is not working on music she was a dance (tap, ballet and hip-hop) instructor for young dancers between the ages of 2-11.
 Now she spends her time taking care of her two-year-old son, Oliver.
 Oliver is Brittany’s biggest inspiration for her newest hobby: writing children’s books.
 Brittany also fills her free time by swimming on the UT Masters Swim Team.